RonniedeTal/Portfolio-Ronnie-V-lez/README.md

 ## 📦 Getting Started

-To get a local copy up and running, follow these simple steps.
+To get a local copy up and running, follow these simple steps .

 ### 🔧 Prerequisites